Davejurgens/marvel-rivals-repo/docs/apis/get-duelists.md

 | 400          | Bad Request   | The server couldn't understand the request |
 | 404 | Not Found | Requested resource could not be found |

-This resource can be used to rank the spec of the best character to play in Marvel Rivals, including adding, updating, and retrieving detailed information about each superhero in the game.
+This resource can be used to rank the spec of the best superhero character to play in Marvel Rivals, including adding, updating, and retrieving detailed information about each superhero in the game.